hillaryychan/COMP3311/03_RDBMS-and-SQL.md

 -- 5. (b) Find the brewers whose beer John likes

--- approach 1: join Likes with Beer and filter select distinct b.manf from Beers b join Likes l on l.beer = b.name where l.drinker = 'John';
+-- approach 1: join Likes with Beer and filter
+-- note: manufacturers are distinct because John may like beers made by the same brewer select distinct b.manf from Beers b join Likes l on l.beer = b.name where l.drinker = 'John';

--- approach 2: use the previous query to get a set of beers select distinct manf from Beers where name in (select beer from Likes where drinker = 'John');
+-- approach 2: use the previous query to get a set of beers -- this approach is slower than using JOINS because for each beer in Beers -- we need to check if it is in John's favourite beers select distinct manf from Beers where name in (select beer from Likes where drinker = 'John');

+-- note: JOINS are preferred over nested queries

 -- 6. Find pairs of beers by the same manufacturer

+-- use a self join
+-- using b1.name < b2.name keeps results in (A,B) avoiding (A,A) and (B,A)
+select b1.name, b2.name
+from Beers b1 join Beers b2 on (b1.manf = b2.manf)
+where b1.name < b2.name;

 -- 7. (a) How many beers does each brewer make?

+select manf as brewer, count(name) as nbeers from Beers group by manf;

 -- 7. (b) Which brewers make only one beer?

+create or replace view nb(brewer, nbeers) as select manf, count(name) from Beers group by manf;

+select brewer from nb where nbeers = 1;

 -- 7. (c) Find beers that are the only one made by their brewer

+select b.beer
+from Beers b join nb on (nb.brewer = b.manf)
+where nb.nbeers = 1;

 -- 8. Find beers sold at bars where John drinks

+select distinct s.beer
+from Frequents f join Sells s on (f.bar = s.bar) where f.drinker = 'John';

+-- alternative solution using nested queries select beer from   Sells where  bar in (select bar from frequents where drinker='John');

 -- 9. Which brewer makes the most beers?

+create view BrewerBeers(brewer, nbeers) as select manf, count(name) from Beers group by manf;

+select brewer
+from BrewerBeers
+where nbeers = (select max(nbeers) from BrewerBeers);

 -- 10. Bars where either Gernot or John drinks

+select distinct bar from Frequents where drinker = 'Gernot' or drinker ='John';
+-- or
+select distinct bar from Frequents where drinker in ('Gernot', 'John');
+-- or
+(select bar from frequents where drinker='Gernot') union
+(select bar from frequents where drinker='John');

 -- 11. Bars where both Gernot and John drinks

+-- WRONG: select bar from frequents where drinker='Gernot' and drinker='John';

+-- using intersect
+(select bar from Frequents where drinkers = 'Gernot') intersect
+(select bar from Frequents where drinkers = 'John');

+-- using joins
+select d1.bar, d1.drinker, d2.drinker
+from Frequents d1 join Frequents d2 on (d1.bar = d2.bar)
+where d1.drinker = 'Gernot' and d2.drinker = 'John';

 -- 12. Find bars that server New at the same price as the Coogee Bay Hotel charges for VB

+-- find the price that CBH charges for VB crete or replace view CBH_VB_price as select price from Sells where bar = 'Coogee Bay Hotel' and beer = 'Victoria Bitter';

+select bar
+from Sells
+where price = (select price from CBH_VB_price) and bar <> 'Coogee Bay Hotel';

 -- 13. Find the average price of common beers (i.e. served in more than two hotels)

+-- create a view of common beers create or replace view CommonBeers as select beer from Sells group by beer having count(bar) > 2;

+-- then use avg() to determine the average price per beer select beer, avg(price)::numeric(5,2) as "AvgPrice" from Sells where beer in (select * from CommonBeers) group by beer;

 -- 14. Which bar sells 'New' cheapest

+-- find cheapest price New is sold for select min(price) from Sells where beer = 'New';

+-- then find the Sells record that has the price select bar from Sells where beer = 'New' and price = (select min(price) from Sells where beer = 'New');

+-- 15. Which bar is the most popular? (most drinkers) -- 16.
+-- 17.
+-- 18.
+-- 19.
+-- 20.
+-- 21.
 ```